 Domestic Partner Forms

-The State of Iowa employee must be benefit-eligible to cover a domestic partner for health and dental coverage and meet the conditions outlined in the Affidavit of Domestic Partnership.
+The State of Iowa employee must be benefit-eligible to cover a domestic partner for health and dental coverage and meet the conditions outlined in the Declaration of Domestic Partnership

 The domestic partner’s children may be covered under the state’s health and dental plans as long as the children meet the state’s definition of an eligible dependent child for health and dental insurance coverage.